-In February 2015, Regent College launched an Arts Internship program for emerging artists.
-The goal of the Arts Internship is to enable emerging artists at Regent College to learn to integrate their faith with their art.
+ARTS INTERNSHIPS

-The course is designed to give an opportunity tailored to the individual student, to implement the tools they have acquired, as they are immersed in a creative work environment.
-The interns will take part in integrated readings and group discussions that will help them to reflect biblically and theologically throughout the internship experience.
+Arts internships enable emerging artists at Regent College to learn how to integrate their faith with their art.
+The student engages in an internship at an approved organization while taking part in integrated readings and discussions, which will help them to reflect biblically and theologically throughout their internship experience.